JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - congrats voice not showing up on mobile device
 - sound quality poor for some characters
 - if click back other card before cards have flipped back the counter goes up

+## Cleaning 🛁

+- According to [ryanmcdermott](https://github.com/ryanmcdermott/clean-code-javascript) by far the most important rule in software engineering is that functions do only one thing; as it makes them easier to test, work with, reason about & makes code much cleaner.
+As of 240923 the code in this project had large amounts of code with several actions attributed to them.
+I then set myself the taks of giving every function one task.
+It was also important the name of the function directly reflected this one task.

 # Deployment